WALL-E: Release

 WALL-E premiered at the Greek Theatre in Los Angeles on June 23, 2008.
 Continuing a Pixar tradition, the film was paired with a short film for its theatrical release, Presto.
 The film is dedicated to Justin Wright (1981–2008), a Pixar animator who had worked on Ratatouille and died of a heart attack before WALL-E's release.
+However, WALL-E is the first Pixar film to stop using the 1995 Pixar exclusive Walt Disney Pictures logo customized for the studio since Toy Story (1995).

 Walt Disney Imagineering (WDI) built animatronic WALL-Es to promote the picture, which made appearances at Disneyland Resort, the Franklin Institute, the Miami Science Museum, the Seattle Center, and the Tokyo International Film Festival.
 Due to safety concerns, the 318 kg robots were always strictly controlled and WDI always needed to know exactly what they were required to interact with.
 For this reason, they generally refused to have their puppets meet and greet children at the theme parks in case a WALL-E trod on a child's foot.
 Those who wanted to take a photograph with the character had to make do with a cardboard cutout.

 The film was denied a theatrical release in China.

 In 2016, Jim Morris noted that the studio has no plans for a sequel, as they consider WALL-E a finished story with no need for continuation.